cloderic/www/_posts/2009-07-29-paris-game-ai-conference-09-part1.markdown

 title: Paris Game AI Conference '09 (part 1)
 permalink: /wordpress-0
 tags:
-- game AI
+ - "game AI"
  - conference
 ---

 The Paris Game AI Conference took place on June 10th and 11th at the CNAM.
 It was organised by AiGameDev.com.
 OK it a little too late for a proper but whatever :) I needed a first real post for the blog !
 Almost 200 people from Europe had came to this free event and I had the privilege to be one of them (I was the only one available in the team).
 The schedule was quite interesting and it was a first for me, quite exciting !
 Here's a quick report about my time there.